Intellectual property protection of video games: China

 China's legal framework to copyright does recognize individual elements video games as an eligible work for copyrightability with individual creative assets as being copyrightable, but does not have similar provisions as most other nations to recognize the fixed form of publication as also having copyright nor the work as a whole having copyright like a cinematographic work.
 These last elements have in part enabled widespread copyright theft within the country, not just of video games but other works.
 The relatively lax copyright rules enables clones based on reskinning an existing game, replacing the art assets with new ones but otherwise not changing the game's code.
 China's copyright code also makes it difficult to take action on modification of copyrighted characters as these are not explicitly written into Chinese law, which has allowed widespread unlicensed use of others' intellectual property in Chinese games.
 Though the government has introduced more stringent copyright laws in recent years and harsher penalties for violations, video game clones still persist in China.

 One of the first major copyright cases over a video game in China was filed in 2007 by Nexon against Tencent, asserting that Tencent's QQ Tang had copied their Pop Tag.
 The court's decision in favor of Tencent fixed two concepts that remained part of case law: access to the original game, and whether there was substantial similarity in the claimed elements that violated copyright.
 The case also established that in considering copyrights of the individual elements, there must be a threshold of originality to be copyrightable.
 A second key case in 2018 occurred when Woniu Technology, the creators of Taiji Panda, sued Tianxiang Company over their mobile game Hua Qian Gu as a reskinned clone of Taija Panda.
 While Tianxiang attempted to argue that the overall game could not be copyrighted, the court established precedence that a video game fell into the category of cinematographic works, and that the expression of gameplay can be copyrighted, establishing this principle in case law.

+A 2015 World of Warcraft-related dispute illustrated the use of interim relief in Chinese video game IP litigation.
+Blizzard Entertainment and NetEase affiliate Shanghai EaseNet sought an injunction against a mobile game operated by Beijing Fenbo Times (Rekoo), alleging copyright infringement, unauthorized use of distinctive game names and presentation, and false advertising.
+The Guangzhou Intellectual Property Court found a high likelihood of success, noted the short life cycle and rapid dissemination of online games, and ordered the defendants to stop reproducing, distributing and communicating the game through information networks pending judgment.
+The plaintiffs provided a cash security of RMB 10 million for the injunction.